jhpyle/docassemble/_docs/logic.md

 Note in this example that from screen to screen, the `counter` increments from 1 to 2 and then to 4.
-The counter does not count the number of screens displayed, but rather the number of times the interview logic was evaluated.
-The "passes" through the interview are:
+The counter does not count the number of screens displayed, but rather the number of times the [DALang] was evaluated.
+The "passes" through the DALang are:

-1. The interview logic is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
-The interview then tries to run the `code` block to get `fruit`, but encounters an undefined variable `peaches`, so it asks a question to gather `peaches`.
+1. The DALang is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
+The Steward then tries to run the `code` block to get `fruit`, but encounters an undefined variable `peaches`, so it asks a question to gather `peaches`.
-2. The interview logic is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
-The interview then tries to run the `code` block to get `fruit`, but encounters an undefined variable `pears`, so it asks a question to gather `pears`.
+2. The DALang is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
+The Steward then tries to run the `code` block to get `fruit`, but encounters an undefined variable `pears`, so it asks a question to gather `pears`.
-3. The interview logic is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
-The interview then runs the `code` block, and this time, `fruit` is successfully defined.
+3. The DALang is evaluated, but the evaluation stops when the undefined variable `fruit` is encountered.
+The Steward then runs the `code` block, and this time, `fruit` is successfully defined.
-4. The interview logic is evaluated again, and the final question is displayed.
+4. The DALang is evaluated again, and the final question is displayed.

 Like [`mandatory`], `initial` can be set to `True`, `False`, or to